 Cavies should have access to hay at all times.
 This is imperative for healthy digestion and also helps wear down their teeth.
 While there may be certain situations in which your veterinarian recommends something different (such as for individuals who are pregnant), cavies over 6 months old should be fed grass hay and not alfalfa or other high calcium hay, as this could result in urolithiasis (described in the Health Challenges section) which can be common in older cavies.
 Timothy and orchard grass are typically good choices.

 Hay should be stored in a cool, dark, dry place.
 Never feed moldy hay, and be sure to remove any hay that has become wet or soiled.
 Keep in mind that cavies may not eat hay that is trampled or soiled, so while they may technically have hay available to them, they may not actually eat.
 A fresh supply of clean hay is important.

 Cavies can also eat (and will enjoy) grass, but this should be introduced slowly, and they should still have access to hay.
 Never feed grass clippings and be sure to remove uneaten cut grass before it begins to ferment.

 Cavies should receive a high-quality, timothy-based, high-fiber commercial food specifically formulated for cavies (and therefore fortified with Vitamin C).
 Avoid commercial foods with nuts, seeds, dried fruits, or corn.
-Rabbit pellets are not a suitable substitute.
+Unless explicitly mentioned, we are referring to domesticated rabbit breeds, not wild rabbits, who may have unique needs not covered by this resource. pellets are not a suitable substitute.